 2.5.
 The Agency’s failure to invoice the Client shall not constitute the waiver of any amounts due to the Agency by the Client.

 3.1.
 Words and expressions which are not defined in the Order or these terms and conditions have the same meaning as in the GST Law.

 3.2.
 Unless otherwise expressly stated, all fees, charges or other sums payable under an Order are exclusive of GST.
 The Client will pay the amount in addition to and at the same time that the consideration for the supply is to be provided under the Order.

 4.1.
 The Agency must use best endeavours to comply with reasonable advertising or editorial restrictions notified by the Client in advance of an Activity.

 4.2.
 In the event that an Activity is run contrary to the Client’s editorial restrictions set out in clause 4.1, the Client must notify the Agency within 3 Business Days of the event.
 The Agency will make commercially reasonable efforts to correct the issue within 24 hours and if it is not required within 72 hours, the Client may immediately cancel such portion of the Order without penalty.

 4.3.
 If the Client elects to track the number of Activities through its own tracking method, it agrees to provide the Agency with such reports as required by the Agency.

 4.5.
-In the event that the Agency over-delivers (i.e. the Client orders and pays for 200 Activities and Agency delivers to the Client 250 Activities) then the Client shall be liable for payment of all overage up to one hundred and fifty per cents percent (150%) of the amount ordered.
+In the event that the Agency over-delivers (i.e. the Client orders and pays for 200 Activities and Agency delivers 250 Activities) then the Client shall be liable for payment for the additional Activities up to one hundred and fifty per cent (150%) of the amount ordered.

 5. Creative Control and Intellectual Property